 Knitting at the Library

-We will begin our 11th season this October when we will once again be collecting newly made, hand-knit or crocheted winter items, such as hats, scarves, mittens, sweaters, and even afghans.
+We will once again be collecting newly made, hand-knit or crocheted winter items, such as hats, scarves, and mittens.

 You can use either wool or acrylic yarns and a pattern of your choosing.
 We don’t get many requests for tiny preemie hats or small baby hats so please consider making hats from toddler sizes to adult.
 There is a particular need for hats for men so ones in dark colors are always appreciated.
 Also, there is a need for mittens for preschoolers.